 Rossi and Sabrina Reeves.

-Marilène Bastien created the costume for Night Mechanics.
+Marilène Bastien created the costumes for Night Mechanics and the duet Only You.

 Julie Charland is a Montreal visual artist who works as a costume designer, stylist, and art illustrator.
 She was noticed for her surprising and singular costume creations alongside director